 Associate Instructor, USA

-From 2007-2021, he worked as a criminal investigator with the Colorado Attorney General’s Office Special Prosecutions/Environmental Crimes Unit where he currently investigates environmental crimes, homicides, human trafficking and complex economic crimes across the state.
-He is the coordinator of the Colorado Environmental Crimes Task Force that consists of over 500 members across the state and frequently conducts trainings on environmental investigations for law enforcement, prosecutors and environmental regulatory inspectors.
+From 2007-2021, he worked as a criminal investigator with the Colorado Attorney General’s Office Special Prosecutions/Environmental Crimes Unit where he investigated environmental crimes, homicides, human trafficking and complex economic crimes across the state.
+He was the coordinator of the Colorado Environmental Crimes Task Force that consisted of over 500 members across the state and frequently conducted trainings on environmental investigations for law enforcement, prosecutors and environmental regulatory inspectors.

 Troy is currently a training consultant for the Western States Project, an organization created to provide training to environmental regulators, civil attorneys, law enforcement officers and prosecutors on how to conduct environmental investigations.
 In 2018, Troy became certified as a Verbal Judo instructor and began teaching “Verbal Judo for Environmental Inspectors” throughout the country and continues to do so as an Associate Instructor.